 Current Vintage: 2019

 Pete Schell's a master at these 'alternative' varieties.
-This Tempranillo comes from a single vineyard in the southern Barossa foothills, just down the road from the famed Steingarten vineyard.
-It's a small site, immediately next to a small bush vine Mataro parcel that Spinifex has been using in their ros for the last six years or so.
-Throughout this time, Schell has been sneaking across and tasting the Tempranillo fruit whenever he's been checking on the Mataro and eventually he felt compelled to approach the growers.
+This Tempranillo comes from a single vineyard in the southern Barosesa foothills, just down the road from the famed Steingarten vineyard.
+It's a small site, immediately next to a small bush vine Mataro parcel that Spinifex has been using in their rose for the last six years or so.
+Throughout this time, Schell has been sneaking acroses and tasting the Tempranillo fruit whenever he's been checking on the Mataro and eventually he felt compelled to approach the growers.

 The vineyard is elevated, just over a thousand feet above sea level, and the soil is terra rosesa; red clay over limestone.
 So a really interesting site.
 It's a surprisingly deep and inky expression loaded with juicy cherry and sarsaparilla fruit that becomes more and more vibrant with air, sticky tannins and a nutmeg spice to close.